 - The cause and/or effects of potato blight/obesity/voter apathy

 - The problems and/or solutions to gun regulation / gendered language/stigmatization of mental issues.

-Formulating a clear title will help clarify the purpose of your essay by giving the reader your topic and the context in which you are reporting on it.
+Formulating a clear title will help clarify the purpose of your paper by giving the reader your topic and the context in which you are reporting on it.
 When choosing a title and essay type always consider whether they are appropriate to the guidelines and subject matter.
 The most important thing is to choose a subject you enjoy.